morgosus/morgosus.github.io/_posts/gaming/2021-08-13-fallout-shelter-base-and-resources.md

 There are other currencies, but I'll get to them once they become relevant.

-## Who should you put in the production rooms?
+## Who Should You Put in the Production Rooms?

 Well, production dwellers.
 Some dwellers (namely the RARE - blue and COMMON - white ones) have production perks.
 That's nuclear physicist - power, workoholic - caps, ~~plumber~~ water expert and the perfect chef.
 Rare dwellers have these